BranchMetrics/web-branch-deep-linking-attribution/README.md

   session_id:         '12345', // Server-generated ID of the session.
 Store this locally.
   identity_id:        '12345', // Server-generated ID of the user identity.
 Store this locally.
   device_fingerprint: 'abcde', // Server-generated ID of the device fingerprint.
 Store this locally
   data:               {},      // If the user was referred from a link, and the link has associated data, the data is passed in here.
-[More]
   link:               'url',   // Server-generated link, for synchronous link creation.
   referring_identity: '12345', // If the user was referred from a link, and the link was created by a user with a developer identity, that identity is here.
 }